kenho211/CoSHC/README.md

 2. **GraphCodeBERT Dataset (Recommended)**
-   - Cleaner version of the same CodeSearchNet dataset
+   - Cleaner version of the same CodeSearchNet dataset from [GraphCodeBERT code search](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/codesearch)
    - Comments and URLs are removed
    - More manageable size for processing
    - Python dataset: